thiyagoocse/mycodetest/README.md

   Create the New application by selecting the existing API.
   Verify the details in newly created API.
   Delete the APP.
-  Logout & Close the broswer.
+  Logout & Close the browser.
 ```
 **Test 2:Verify navigation to API explorer from diff parts of application and verify the list of APIs displayed as expected including list under different categories**
 ```